hapifhir/lets-build/README.md

 * Create a FHIR Client:

    * Using the instructions here: https://hapifhir.io/hapi-fhir/docs/client/generic_client.html
-   * Use the base URL for your locally running server: http://localhost:8080/fhir
+   * Use the public hapi server URL: http://hapi.fhir.org/baseR4

 * For each row, create the Patient resource.
 Use an Update (PUT) operation so that you can control the ID of the patient resource.
 For example, you might want *Marge Simpson* to have a resource ID of "Patient/PT00002"